microsoft/Codex-CLI/README.md

 **Note: The model can still make mistakes!
 Don't run a command if you don't understand it.
 If you're not sure what a command does, hit 'Ctrl + C' to cancel it**.

-This project took technical inspiration from the [zsh_codex](https://github.com/tom-doerr/zsh_codex) project, extending its functionality to span multiple shells and to customize the prompts we pass to the model (see prompt engineering section below).
+This project took technical inspiration from the [zsh_codex](https://github.com/tom-doerr/zsh_codex) project, extending its functionality to span multiple shells and to customize the prompts passed to the model (see prompt engineering section below).

 ## Installation